Go to Page Section:

 The physical aspect of the training academy is very demanding as well.

-While knowing Spanish prior to the academy is not necessary, it is recommended that individuals prepare for an intensive Spanish course while at the academy.
+While knowing Spanish before the academy is not necessary, it is recommended that individuals prepare for an intensive Spanish course while at the academy.

-This can be extremely difficult for those who are completely unfamiliar with the language.
+This can be extremely difficult for those completely unfamiliar with the language.

 Overall, a person who is interested in working for the Border Patrol will need to prepare both mentally and physically for the position.